GuriTheoChem/GuriTheoChem.github.io/README.md

-# GuriTheoChem.github.io
+# GuriTheoChem

-My Personal Website
+This is the repo for my Personal Website : [https://guritheochem.github.io/](https://guritheochem.github.io/)